 - Active participation in the recruitment of a diverse class of talented and unique individuals

-- Social events to build community between trainees and faculty, in partnership with the Faculty Justice, Equity, Diversity and Inclusion (JEDI) Committee
+- Mentorship opporutnies and social events to build community between trainees and faculty, in partnership with the Faculty Justice, Equity, Diversity and Inclusion (JEDI) Committee

 - Active leadership within Network of Underrepresented Residents and Fellows (NURF), including Dr. Gabriel Mendoza (Peds Allergy/Immunology Fellow, President) and Dr. Eric Robles (PGY-2, Secretary)